As a content marketer, how does your blog publishing schedule looks?

 Compare to the “buyer’s journey” topic:

-The real-easy step here and the most obvious recommendation, at first sight, is to understand carefully; Google is aiming at users, not marketers.
-So it shows the content that's best for 'Users.'
-That's why you need to aim to publish only the very best quality content.
+The real-easy step here and the most apparent recommendation, at first sight, is to understand carefully; Google is aiming at users, not marketers.

 Furthermore, especially for the Evergreen content pieces, your content should be the best possible choice today, tomorrow, and likely many years from now.